 Web-based reverse stings involve police posting online decoy ads and setting up a reverse sting operation at a hotel or apartment.
 A variation of this approach involves police responding to real online ads, replacing pimps and prostituted persons with police decoys, and continuing to take calls from johns on the survivors’ phones.
 An alternative web-based reverse sting involves women police decoys responding to online ads placed by johns.

-For more information on this intervention (based on data Abt Associates has gathered on over 340 cities and counties employing web-based reverse stings since 1995), access the resources below.
+For more information on this method for attacking demand (based research Abt Associates has conducted on over 390 cities and counties employing web-based reverse stings since 1995), access the resources below.

 Overview of Web-Based Reverse Stings in the U.S.